c2lang/documentation/documentation/docs/language/modules.md

 // ..
 ```

-file1.c2 and file2.c2 belong to the same module `foo`, while file3.c2 belongs to
+file1.c2 and file2.c2 belong to the same module, `foo`, while file3.c2 belongs to
 module `bar`.

 Modules allow a developer to split functionality into several files, *without*